 Mold can sometimes be a good thing, particularly when it comes to making penicillin or blue cheese!
 However, when it starts growing in your house, that’s quite another matter.
-Mold spores are quickly spread and they’re very difficult to eradicate, so if you discover a mold problem in your home, you need to take action quickly.
+Mold spores spread quickly and are quite challenging to eradicate.
+So if you discover a mold problem in your home, you need to take action quickly.

 Mold is unable to grow if there isn’t any moisture, so make sure that any wet areas are dried immediately.
 If you have a flood or a leak, dry it up straight away.
 Never leave wet clothing in your washing machine, and don’t allow wet clothes to dry in the home.